JonDotsoy/react-form-element/README.md

 # React From Element
-Class react to describe HTML Form Elements.
+Plugin react to describe HTML Form Elements.
 Invoke properties to work with this type elements.